espressif/esp-faq/docs/en/software-framework/wifi.rst

 [Sleep] What affects the average current of ESP32 in modem sleep mode?
 ---------------------------------------------------------------------------------

-  The main factors are: the core, the clock frequency and the percentage of idle time of the CPU, whether there is Wi-Fi data sent or received during the test, data sending or receiving frequency, the transmitting power of RF block, whether the time when the router sends beacon is accurate, whether there are peripheral modules working, and etc.
+  The modem sleep mode of ESP32 is achieved by setting wakeup cycles.
+ESP32 opens RF functions to communicate during every cycle and closes these functions in the rest of the time.

+  The average current of this mode is influenced by several factors, including:

+  - Wakeup cycle: A shorter wakeup cycle means the chip will be waked up more frequently, which increases the average current.
+  - Signal quality: If the Wi-Fi signal is weak, the chip will keep trying to reconnect or send data, which will increase the average current.
+Using communication protocols with bigger transmission power will also increase the average current.
+  - Hardware configuration: The hardware configuration of the chip also affects power consumption, such as the number of CPU cores, CPU clock frequency, CPU idle time ratio, power supply voltage, external crystal oscillator, etc. All of these factors influence the size of average current.
+  - Other factors include whether the testing router accurately sends beacon timestamps, whether too many broadcast packets have been sent, whether peripheral modules are working, etc.

 --------------